 The Florida Department of Financial Services Mediation Division: This is an excellent program run by the state and funded by Florida insurers that requires under most circumstances a non binding mediation between the parties to attempt to resolve the claim.
 It is non binding only, until both parties agree and these details are written in to the policies surrounding the process.
 The down side is that the policyholder does not have by virtue of the mediation process an expert that serves as their expert.
 There is a place for experts in or knowledgeable persons in regards to these losses but the policy holder must know to bring someone that can help to provide understanding of the facts surrounding the damages.

 Public Adjustment: Public adjusters are licensed adjusters that work as advocates for the insured.
-These professionals charge from 7 -10% of the outcome for their services.
+These professionals charge up to 10% of the outcome for their services in the first year and 20% thereafter.

 Appraisal: In some policies there is a right to Appraisal.
 This right written into the policy has been in and out of policies for the last several years and many insurers still include this in their policy.
 Appraisal is a form of alternative dispute resolution and begins with ” If you and we disagree”, which is a good place to start on a disputed claim.
 Appraisal is binding in most circumstances where the disagreement is one over the cost of repairs.
 It is not appropriate for the coverage challenges.